mlevison/obsidian-periodic-aggregator/README.md

 4. Select which quarter you want to review from the list
 5. The plugin will:
    - Scan for your Daily and Weekly notes using Periodic Notes settings
+   - Create separate temp files for Daily Notes (`quaterly_days.md`) and Weekly Notes (`quaterly_weeks.md`)
-   - Create a new markdown file in your configured temp folder
+   - Create a new quarterly review markdown file in your configured temp folder
-   - Name the file `Q{quarter}_{year}_Review.md` (e.g., `Q2_2024_Review.md`)
+   - Name the quarterly review file `Q{quarter}_{year}_Review.md` (e.g., `Q2_2024_Review.md`)
-   - Include all found Daily and Weekly notes content in the review
+   - Include references to the separate Daily and Weekly notes temp files
-   - Open the file with a pre-filled template and aggregated notes
+   - Open the quarterly review file with a pre-filled template

 ### Configuring Settings